Prakarsha1809/Customer-Complaint-Classification/README.md

 # Customer-Complaint-Classification
-Uses Machine Learning Linear SVM model and Deep Learning LSTM model Open the ipynb file in jupyter notebooks and run it
+Uses Machine Learning Linear SVM model and Deep Learning LSTM model.
+Open the ipynb file in jupyter notebooks and run it